Thai-Style Pot Roast

 Why This Recipe Works

 • A traditional pot roast relies on long cooking to break down tough connective tissue in the meat.
-This version keeps that same technique but layers in Thai flavors that hold up well to braising.
+This version uses that same technique but layers in Thai flavors that hold up beautifully during braising.

-• Coconut milk adds richness, lime keeps the dish bright, and fish sauce provides the deep savory backbone.
+• Coconut milk adds richness, lime keeps the dish bright, and fish sauce provides the deep savory backbone that makes the sauce taste complex and balanced.

-If you have time the night before, dry brining the short ribs will noticeably improve the flavor.
+If you have time the night before, dry brining the short ribs makes a noticeable difference.

-Simply season the meat with the salt and pepper, place it on a rack or plate, and leave it uncovered in the refrigerator overnight.
+Season the meat with salt and pepper, place it on a rack or plate, and leave it uncovered in the refrigerator overnight.

-Salt slowly draws moisture out of the meat and then reabsorbs back into it.
-During this process the salt dissolves into the muscle fibers, seasoning the meat all the way through instead of just on the surface.
+Salt first draws moisture out of the meat and then reabsorbs back into it.
+As that happens, the salt dissolves into the muscle fibers and seasons the meat all the way through instead of just on the surface.

-An added bonus is that the overnight rest also dries the surface slightly, which helps the beef brown better when you sear it.
+The overnight rest also dries the surface slightly, which helps the beef develop a better crust when you sear it.

 If you forget to do this step, don’t worry — the recipe will still turn out great.